Project finance model

+Context

-The context: project finance is the long-term financing of infrastructure and industrial projects based upon the projected cash flows of the project - rather than the balance sheets of its sponsors.
+Project finance is the long-term financing of infrastructure and industrial projects based upon the projected cash flows of the project - rather than the balance sheets of its sponsors.
 The project is therefore only feasible when the project is capable of producing enough cash to cover all operating and debt-servicing expenses over the whole tenor of the debt.

-Most importantly, therefore, the model is used to determine the maximum amount of debt the project company (Special-purpose entity) can maintain - and the corresponding debt repayment profile; there are several related metrics here, the most important of which is arguably the Debt Service Coverage Ratio (DSCR).
+Most importantly, therefore, the model is used to determine the maximum amount of debt the project company (Special-purpose entity) can maintain - and the corresponding debt repayment profile; there are several related metrics here, the most important of which is arguably the Debt Service Coverage Ratio (DSCR) - the financial metric that measures the ability of a project to generate enough cash flow to cover principal and interest payments.

 Model structure

 The general structure of any financial model is standard: (i) input (ii) calculation algorithm (iii) output; see Financial forecast.

-While the output for a project finance model is more or less uniform, and the calculation algorithm is predetermined by accounting rules, the input is highly project-specific.
+While the output for a project finance model is more or less uniform, and the calculation is predetermined by accounting rules, the input is highly project-specific.

 Generally, the model can be subdivided into the following categories: